DerRheingold/motorized-IKEA-Skarsta/README.md

 A friend and colleague of mine was so kind to assist my project when it came to the part of 3D printing.
 Based on the files provided he shortened the panel to house the display and 4 buttons: up, down, 0 and 1.
 Also the housing for the sonar sensor was printed.
 Yes we could have made some housing to fisonar, display and buttons in one pice. but you need to leave some room for improvement 😉 It's on our backlog for the future 😊

-## Problems encountered and solved.
+## Problems encountered and solved
 * Voltage: First I tried with a 29V 2A power supply.
 This didn't provide enough "ompf" to let the motors drive the desk up.
 It only wen down 🙄 After upgrading to a 24V 6A power supply it worked fine.
 Though the L298N only outputs 18-19V to the motors the current is strong enough to power the motors.
 After all they are rated with 3A per motor :)
 * NewPing: Initially it worked fine and just as intended.
 However when I didn't provide USB-power anymore but used an external power supply I constantly got errors.
 Turns out it's somewhat of [a known issue with newPing](https://arduino.stackexchange.com/questions/17406/ultrasonic-sensor-returns-random-values-on-external-power-supply).
 So I migrated to "Ultrasonic" which works fine now 😊